Charles L. Weltner

-Charles Longstreet Weltner (December 17, 1927 – August 31, 1992) was an American jurist and politician from the U.S. state of Georgia.
+Charles Longstreet Weltner (December 17, 1927 – August 31, 1992) was an American jurist and liberal politician from the U.S. state of Georgia.
 From 1963 to 1967, he served two terms in the U.S. House of Representatives.

 Early years and education

-Weltner was born in Atlanta, Georgia.
-In 1948, he received a bachelor's degree from Oglethorpe University in suburban DeKalb County, Georgia.
+Weltner was born in Atlanta, Georgia on December 17, 1927, to Philip Weltner and Sally Hull.
+Philip was an attorney, academic leader, and reformer who served as the first chancellor of the Georgia Board of Regents.
+In 1948, Charles received a bachelor's degree from Oglethorpe University, where his father served as president, in suburban DeKalb County, Georgia.
 In 1950, he received a law degree from Columbia Law School in New York City.
 After serving two years in the United States Army, Weltner practiced law in Atlanta and worked to defeat Georgia's county-unit system and preserve the public school system after state leaders threatened to close the schools rather than integrate.

 Congress

 In 1962, Weltner was elected to represent Georgia's 5th congressional district in the House of Representatives as a Democrat.
 He ran against Republican Leland James O'Callaghan, where he defeated him 55.6%–44.4%.

 In 1964, he faced O'Callaghan again, and defeated him 54%–46%.